 Enter Diaphragms (Caya diaphragm or traditional diaphragms like Singa and Milex) and cervical caps (FemCap).
 These lesser known barrier contraceptives are inserted into the vaginal canal before the start of intimacy, and sit inside the vaginal canal to block sperm from traveling upwards.
 Six hours after intercourse, when sperm is no longer viable, you simply take the diaphragm or FemCap out, similar to removing a tampon.

-Diaphragms are the classic barrier contraceptive that was the go to birth control before hormonal birth control came of age.
+Diaphragms are the classic barrier contraceptive that was the go-to option before hormonal birth control became popular.
 A circular silicone dome is held in place by the vaginal walls to block sperm from passing and traveling up towards the cervix and uterus.
-NFP and FAM can be used in along with a diaphragm during fertile times (to learn more about what NFP is, read on here).
-When used correctly along with a contraceptive gel, diaphragms are an outstanding 94% effective.
+During fertile times, you can use the diaphragm in conjunction with the Natural Family Planning (NFP) or the Fertility Awareness Method (FAM) to track your ovulation cycle.
+When used correctly with a contraceptive gel, diaphragms offer an impressive 94% effectiveness.

 Size Really Does Matter!